 Short-nosed

 Short-nosed chimaeras are often called “ratfish” because of their long, tapering tails.
-They can grow to be between one and five feet long, including their tails, and they have a distinctive, venomous spine on their backs that is potent enough to injure a human.
-Most are brown in color.
+They can grow to be between one and five feet long, including their tails, and they have a distinctive, venomous spine in front of the dorsal fin that is potent enough to injure a human.
+Their coloration varies by species, including brown, gray, and spotted patterns.

 Long-nosed

-Long-nosed chimaeras have the long, paddle-like snouts of elephant fish as well as the long, tapering tails of rat fish.
+Long-nosed chimaeras have long, pointed snouts as well as the long, tapering tails of rat fish.
 They are typically pale in color and can grow up to 4.5 feet in length.
 Like the short-nosed chimaera, they also have a small, venomous dorsal spine.

 Distribution, Population, and Habitat